LuckPerms/LuckPermsWeb/docker/README.md

 ## Installation and Updating

-All the following methods require you to clone the LpckPermsWeb repository onto your device and to ``cd`` into it.
+All the following methods require you to clone the LuckPermsWeb repository onto your device and to ``cd`` into it.

 ### Using docker-compose